Friends of the Eel River

 PG&E’s Draft Dam Removal Plan Finally Released

-You may have seen the news that PG&E released their draft license surrender application on Friday, January 31.
-This is the latest step in the long process of evaluating the best options for Eel...
+PG&E released their draft license surrender application on Friday, January 31.
+This is the latest step in the long process of evaluating the best options for Eel River dam removal.
+Following the...

 Trump pictured in black and white sitting at his desk surrounded by executive orders.
 Dissecting Trump's first week on the Eco News Report, Saturdays at 10 A.M. on K. HUM 104.7 or your podcast app.
 This show is brought to you by the North coast Environmental Center, the Environmental Protection Information Center, Humboldt Waterkeeper, and Friends of the Eel River.